p736m3dmht7t/Getting-and-Cleaning-Data-Project/README.md

 ---
-title: "ADL Project Tidy Data Code Book"
+title: "Getting and Cleaning Data Project Tidy Data"
-author: "John D. Phillips"
+author: "withheld until peer review complete"
 date: "March 21, 2015"
 output: html_document
 ---
+<H1>Introduction</H1>
+The tidy data set is generated from the Human Activity Recognition on Smartphones project by calculating the average value of each of the variables collected by Subject and by Activity.

+Only the variables titled "mean" or "std" are summarized.

+Please see the code_book.txt file for a complete list of the variables so summarized.

-For each record in the dataset it is provided:<p>
+The input dataset that was analyzed included for each record in the dataset:<p>
 <li>Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
 <li>Triaxial Angular velocity from the gyroscope.
 <li>A 561-feature vector with time and frequency domain variables.